-To do this Follow these steps Open the folder that contains the map file Click the App Menu icon (三), and then select Open Containing Folder Copy the path of the folder that contains the map file Click the App Menu icon (三), and then select Copy Full Path Switch to XML view of map Click the App Menu icon (三), and then select Switch to XML View of Map from the menu that opens Commit a map Click the App Menu icon (三), and then select Commit Map from the menu that opens.
+To do this Follow these steps Open the folder that contains the map file Click the App Menu icon (三), and then select Open Containing Folder Copy the path of the folder that contains the map file Click the App Menu icon ( 三 ), and then select Copy Full Path Validate a map with Schematron Click the App Menu icon (三), and then select Validate with Schematron Run cross-file operation in a map Click the App Menu icon (三), and then select Run Cross- File Operation Switch to XML view of map Click the App Menu icon (三), and then select Switch to XML View of Map from the menu that opens Commit a map Click the App Menu icon (E), and then select Commit Map from the menu that opens.
 Committing a map saves it and deletes all cached versions.